NFL DFS, Cowboys vs. Raiders: 'Monday Night Football' daily Fantasy picks, lineups

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for Raiders vs. Cowboys on 'Monday Night Football'

 The team trading away Jakobi Meyers created a receiving void, as several under-the-radar Vegas pass catchers could bubble up to the surface.
-While Ashton Jeanty and Brock Bowers were likely already under consideration for your Monday Night Football DFS strategy, others could also provide an immense return on investment.
+While Ashton Jeanty and Brock Bowers were likely already under consideration for your Monday Night Football DFS strategy, others could also provide an immense return on investment if they can break through against a struggling Dallas defense.
 Before making any NFL DFS picks for 'Monday Night Football,' be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, good for $100 in bonus entries when you play $5 with the promo code CBSSPORTS2 in select states.